 The county has a total area of 761.26 square miles of which 723.99 square miles is land and 37.27 square miles (4.90%) is water.
 The population recorded in the 1830 Federal Census was 1,976.
 The 2010 census recorded 51,437 residents in the county.

 Neighboring counties are Bolivar County (north), Sunflower County (northeast), Humphreys County (east), Sharkey County (southeast), Issaquena County (south), Chicot County, Arkansas (west), and Desha County, Arkansas (northwest).
 The county seat is the city of Greenville.
 Other communities in the county include Hollandale, Leland, Arcola, Metcalfe, Avon, Burdett, Chatham.
 Elizabeth, Glen Allan, Murphy, Stoneville, Tribbett, Wayside, and Winterville.

 Washington County MSGHN has many records here on our website.
-Thousands of Washington County marriage records and more.
-Look at the Washington County Records links in the menu on the left for a list of available data.
+Marriage Records, Cemetery listings, tombstone photos, and more.
+Look at the Washington County Data links for a list of available data.